 Who knew toilet paper could be this fun?
 As your guests arrive, hand them a roll of toilet paper and ask them to tear off whatever length they think they’ll need.
 When your guests ask why they are tearing off sheets of toilet paper, give them a cute answer like, “We’re super short tonight and just want to make sure everyone has some before we run out!”
 Toward the middle of the bridal shower, announce that you need to borrow some toilet paper.
 Take each guest’s length of paper and try to fit it around the bride’s body.
 Whoever has the closest length of tissue to her bust, waist or height measurements wins.

-Heat up your coed wedding shower by putting the bride in a ‘hairy’ situation!
+Heat up your coed wedding shower by putting the bride in a “hairy” situation!
 Blindfold the bride-to-be and line up all the guys including the groom.
 Send her down the line, feeling up each guy’s leg as she goes.
-Once she’s felt them all, she must guess which is her guy.
-Of course, if the group is large, she can just call out when she thinks she’s found her hirsute suitor.
+Once she’s felt them all, she must guess which ones belong to her guy.
+Or, if the group is large, she can just call out when she believes she’s ID’d her hirsute fella.

 Caught in the Middle

 In any other situation, getting caught with blindfolds and paper bags might be a risqué predicament.
 With this game, it’s just good, clean fun.
-Have everybody sit in a circle.
-Grab several brown lunch bags and put something in them (e.g. make-up, baby food, clothing items).
+Start by having everybody sit in a circle.
+Fill several brown lunch bags with various items (e.g. makeup, baby food, an article of clothing).
 Start some music and pass a bag around.
-When the music stops, the person with the bag must go to the center along with the person who handed the bag over.
+When the music stops, the person with the bag must go to the center along with the person who had it last.
 Both are blindfolded before the contents of the bag are revealed.
-The guest with the bag must do something to the other person with the object (e.g. feed him or her baby food, put the lipstick on).
-This gets especially hilarious when neither has an idea of what the object is!
+The guest with the bag must do something to the other person with the unveiled object (e.g. feed them the baby food, apply the lipstick, put the scarf on).
+The game becomes especially hilarious when neither party has any clue of what the object is!

 This game is far from picture-perfect, but that’s half the fun!
-To get started, you’ll need a large pad of paper or a dry erase board, markers, slips of paper and a bowl.
-Write down common wedding-related sayings on each slip of paper and place in the bowl.
-Here are some great examples: “going to the chapel,” “wedded bliss,” and “always a bridesmaid, never a bride.”
+To get started, you’ll need a large pad of paper or a dry-erase board, markers, slips of paper, and a bowl.
+Write down common wedding-related phrases on each slip of paper and place in the bowl.
+Here are some ideas you can use: “going to the chapel,” “wedded bliss,” and “always a bridesmaid, never a bride.”
 Then, divide the guests into two teams.
 Each team—and team member—takes turns pulling a piece of paper from the bowl.
-The person who pulls must be the artist for that round.
-He or she draws the image (without writing words or letters) within a 60-second time limit.
+The person who pulls will be the artist for that round.
+He or she has one minute to draw the image (without writing words or letters).
 If the artist’s team doesn’t guess the correct answer, the other team gets a shot.
 The team who guesses the most sayings correctly wins.